DefinitelyTyped/DefinitelyTyped/meteor/README.md

 	  header: IMeteorViewModel;
 	}

-After you create this file, you may access the Template variable by declaring something like `/// <reference path='../view-model-types.d.ts'/>` at the top of any TypeScript file containing references to Template.
-Something like `Template.postsList.helpers()` would then transpile successfully (and have the benefits of typing).
+After you create this file, you may access the Template variable by declaring something similar to `/// <reference path='../view-model-types.d.ts'/>` at the top of any TypeScript file containing references to Template.
+Something like `Template.postsList.helpers()` would then transpile successfully (and also have the benefits of typing).

 ##Defining Collections